Johann Chua: Career

-In October 18, 2024, team Asia ruled the inaugural Reyes Cup held at the Ninoy Aquino Stadium in Manila, Philippines.
-Johann Chua, Carlo Biado, Aloysius Yapp, Duong Quoc Hoang, and Ko Pin Yi make up the team, which is coached by the tournament namesake and greatest of all time Efren Reyes.
+On October 18, 2024, team Asia won the inaugural Reyes Cup held at the Ninoy Aquino Stadium in Manila, Philippines.
+Johann Chua, Carlo Biado, Aloysius Yapp, Duong Quoc Hoang, and Ko Pin Yi made up the team, which is coached by the tournament namesake Efren Reyes.
+They defeated the European team 11–6 final.
+Team Europe consisted of Jayson Shaw, Eklent Kaci, Francisco Sánchez Ruiz, David Alcaide, and Mickey Krause.

-They defeated the European team with a decisive 11–6 final score.
-Team Europe consists of Jayson Shaw, Eklent Kaci, Francisco Sanchez Ruiz, David Alcaide, and Mickey Krause.
-Aloysius Yapp of Singapore was named the first-ever Reyes Cup most valuable player award for his outstanding performance throughout the event.
+in February 2026, Chua defeated Aranas, 15–5, in an all-Filipino finals to take home the crown at the Pattaya Open Pool Championship in Chonburi, Thailand.